The Greatest Show on Turf: Orlando Pace

-Pace was selected by the Rams with the number one overall draft selection in the 1997 NFL draft after the Rams traded their number six overall pick, as well as third, fourth, and seventh round selections to the New York Jets.
+Left tackle Orlando Pace was selected by the Rams with the number one overall draft selection in the 1997 NFL draft after the Rams traded their number six overall pick, as well as third, fourth, and seventh round selections to the New York Jets.
 As a star at Ohio State University, a two-time Lombardi Award winner and an Outland Trophy winner, Pace was projected to be the top pick after Peyton Manning chose to defer the 1997 Draft.
 Pace became the first offensive lineman to be drafted first overall since 1968.
 In his NFL career, Pace became a seven-time Pro-Bowler and was the anchor of the offensive line for the Rams during this period of offensive dominance and is considered one of the best left tackles of the 21st century.
 Pace was elected to the Pro Football Hall of Fame as part of the Class of 2016.

 Roland Williams

-Drafted in the 4th round of the 1998 NFL draft, Roland Williams was the Rams' rookie of the year.
-As the starting tight end in 1999, he blocked for many of Faulk's runs, caught Kurt Warner’s first touchdown pass as starting quarterback, and caught five more during the regular season and Super Bowl.
+Drafted in the 4th round of the 1998 NFL draft, Roland Williams was the Rams rookie of the year.
+As the starting tight end in 1999, he blocked for many of Faulk's runs, caught Kurt Warner's first touchdown pass as starting quarterback, and caught five more during the regular season and Super Bowl.